 The lectureship aims to advance the field of study by presenting new and creative work by a senior scholar and interreligious practitioner.
 The endowed lecture, managed and sponsored by ICJS, will be held in partnership with five Baltimore institutions: Goucher College, The SNF Agora Institute at Johns Hopkins University, Loyola University Maryland, Morgan State University’s Center for the Study of Religion and the City, and St. Mary’s Seminary & University.

 Clooney was selected by the Silber-Obrecht Lecture Committee, composed of scholars from these partner institutions, ICJS, and three members at-large.

-Clooney is the Parkman Professor of Divinity Professor of Comparative Theology at Harvard Divinity School, which he joined in 2005.
-From 2010 to 2017, he was the Director of the Center for the Study of World Religions at Harvard.
-Prior to joining the Harvard faculty, he taught at Boston College for 21 years.
+Clooney is the Parkman Professor of Comparative Theology at Harvard Divinity School, which he joined in 2005.
+From 2010 to 2017, he was the director of the Center for the Study of World Religions at Harvard.

 The Silber-Obrecht Lecture is named in honor of Jean and Sidney Silber and Charles F. and Margaret M.H.
 (Peggy) Obrecht in recognition of their longtime commitment to improving interreligious relationships and understanding.